florin-akermann/etl-kafka/index.md

 `docker-compose up`

 ## ksql-cli
+Let's create a topic and add some data via ksql.
-Ksql has been used fFire up ksql-cli by calling:
+Fire up the ksql-cli by calling:

 ``docker exec -it ksqldb-cli ksql http://ksqldb-server:8088``